Hidden self-energy contributions of collinear functions in SCET: Calculation of the quark self-energy

 \section{Calculation of the quark self-energy}

-In this section, we compare the calculations of the quark self-energy on an external leg in full QCD, in the SCET building-block basis that follows directly from QCD in Eqs.~(\ref{eq:building-blocks-1}) and (\ref{eq:building-blocks-2}) and in the modified SCET building-block basis in Eq.~(\ref{eq:BB-modified}).
+In this section, we illustrate the difficulty that can arise in SCET in identifying quark self-energies on external legs.
+We compare calculations of the quark self-energy on an external leg in full QCD, in the SCET building-block basis that follows directly from QCD in Eqs.~(\ref{eq:building-blocks-1}) and (\ref{eq:building-blocks-2}) and in the modified SCET building-block basis in Eq.~(\ref{eq:BB-modified}).

+For definiteness, we carry out the calculations in the Feynman gauge.
+However, we expect the difficulties that we illustrate to occur more generally.
+Of course, quark self energies are not gauge invariant.
+Neither are Green's functions with amputated external complete quark propagators.
+Gauge invariance is achieved when one forms the $S$-matrix by multiplying the amputated Green's functions by the square roots of wave-function renormalizations (from the quark self-energies).\footnote{See, for example, pp.~344--346 of Ref.~\cite{Sterman:1993hfp}.}